 - Refine and update details about upcoming bookings

 Note: FishingBooker’s messenger tool filters out contact details if the customer hasn’t booked a trip yet.
 This means they won’t receive any messages that include your phone number or email address.
-Captains and customers can only exchange their contact details once a booking has taken place, to protect both parties.
+Why?
+We only allow an exchange of contact details once a booking has taken place.

 Once you accept a booking on FishingBooker, you’ll be able to find your client’s phone number directly within our system.
 You can do this from the Messaging tool.